How to Fix Error 0x80070070

 Using Cloud Storage

-Services like OneDrive (which comes with Windows), Google Drive, or Dropbox can help free local space:
+Cloud services like OneDrive (which comes with Windows), Google Drive, or Dropbox can help free up space on your computer:

 Solution 6: Extend Your System Partition